chrisseaton/rhizome/README.md

 ![graph of a simple add function](logo/rhizomeruby-small.png)

 Rhizome is a paedological just-in-time compiler (JIT) for Ruby, implemented in pure Ruby.
-It's not really desigend to be used.
+It's not really designed to be used.
 It's designed to show you how JITs work and why perhaps a JIT for Ruby should be written in Ruby.
 It's also designed to try to go beyond the trivial aspects of a simple template compiler that introductions to JITs often show - instead it has a proper intermediate representation (IR) and shows how more advanced parts of compilers such as lowering and schedulers work, that people don't usually cover.

 Unforutnately Rhizome was a stalled side-project that I never finished.
 The current state of the repository is as I left it off.